-Buying them already made is a great way to save some money, but you can save even more by making your own.
+Buying them already made is a great way to save some money, but you can save even more by making your own reusable wipes.

-If you make your cloth wipes two-ply out of flannel, you can get about ten to a dozen wipes out of one yard, depending on how big you make them of course.
+If you make your cloth baby wipes from two-ply flannel, you can get about ten to a dozen wipes out of one yard, depending on how big your homemade wipe solution of course.

-So for four dollars, you’ve got a good start to your cloth wipe stash.
+So for four dollars, you’ve got a good start to your cloth wipe solution.

-So for about eight dollars, you’d have enough cloth wipes for one kid.
+So for about eight dollars, you’d have enough reusable cloth baby wipes for one baby.

-You don’t have to make the wipes with all flannel.
+You don’t have to make the reusable baby wipes with all flannel kind of fabric.

-You can use flannel on one side and terry cloth or a baby washcloth for the other.
+You can use flannel on one side and terry cloth or a baby washcloth for the other side.

-It does make your wipes more expensive, but it’ll usually be more inexpensive than buying them and you can pick out some colors that you like.
+It does make your homemade baby wipes more expensive, but it’ll usually be less expensive than buying them and you can pick out some colors that you like.